bugzmanov/cleancode-critique/src/chapter_31.md

 ## Small!

 <span style="font-size:80px; color: red;"> NO! </span>
-This is one of the two most harmful ideas in Clean Code (the second one is ["Comments are a failures"](./chapter_4.html)).
+This is one of the two most harmful ideas in Clean Code.
-Bazzilion small functions has become a trademark of "clean-coders" and it fundamentally misunderstands why we break down code.
+Bazzilion small functions has become a trademark of "clean-coders" and it fundamental misunderstanding why we break down code.<br/>
-This is the most damaging idea in this book.
+(the second worst idea of the book is that ["Comments are a failures"](./chapter_4.html)).

 Breaking a system into pieces is an extremely useful technique for:
 - Building reusable components